ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Create-Index.md

 In the event that the `ON` and `<key-type>` clauses both exist, the database validates the specified property types.
 If the property types don't equal those specified in the key type list, it throws an exception.

-!NOTE: Null values are not indexed, so any query that is looking for null values will not use the index with a full scan.
+NOTE: Null values are not indexed, so any query that is looking for null values will not use the index with a full scan.

 >You can use list key types when creating manual composite indexes, but bear in mind that such indexes are not yet fully supported.